 Get Started with the B2C Commerce API

-SCAPI enables developers to build a wide range of applications: from full storefronts to custom merchant tools to augment Business Manager.
+By using SCAPI, you can build a wide range of applications: from full storefronts to custom merchant tools to add to Business Manager.
 To learn how SCAPI fits into the B2C Commerce stack, see Composable Storefront and SCAPI.
-For all B2C Commerce customers, the API is available at no extra cost.
+For B2C Commerce customers, the API is available at no extra cost.

-If you do not have a B2C Commerce instance, try out the APIs with a demo sandbox and sample data using the instructions in Quick Start.
+If you don't have a B2C Commerce instance, try out the APIs with a demo sandbox and sample data as described in Quick Start.

 To set up your own instance to use SCAPI:

-1. Determine the environment in which you will be working, for example, dev, prod, staging.
-You can also create your own On Demand Sandbox.
+1. Determine the environment in which you'll be working, for example, dev, prod, staging.
+You can also create your own on-demand sandbox.

 2. Familiarize yourself with the API groupings for SCAPI.